7 Tips for Sonoma Wine Tasting

-If you're new to wine tasting in Sonoma County, or if it's been a long time and you think you need a brush-up, consider keeping these tips in mind.
+If you're new to wine tasting in Sonoma County, or if it's been a long time and you think you need a brush-up, consider keeping these tips in mind:

 1. You're in Sonoma County

-Avoid confusion, and remember this: Sonoma may be shorthand for “Sonoma County” outside of the area, but when you're here, “Sonoma” means you're just talking about the historic town of Sonoma.
+Avoid confusion, and remember this: Sonoma may be shorthand for 'Sonoma County' outside of the area, but when you're here, 'Sonoma' means you're just talking about the historic town of Sonoma.
 And Sonoma Valley is a geographical feature and wine appellation located only in the southeast corner of Sonoma County.

 Some people are confused because it's unlike the Napa Valley, which covers most of the wineries of neighboring Napa County.
 Got it?
-Now, you are allowed to snicker at that tourist who's yakking on their cell phone in the middle of Healdsburg Plaza, saying, “Yeah, I'm in Napa right now …”.
+Now, you are allowed to snicker at that tourist who's yakking on their cell phone in the middle of Healdsburg Plaza, saying, 'Yeah, I'm in Napa right now …'.
 Find more info about wine regions (AVAs) in Sonoma County and wine varietals.

-2. Make an Appointment At Smaller Wineries
+2. Make an Appointment at Smaller Wineries

 If you're scheduling a wine and food pairing with the winery's hospitality staff, on the other hand, plan it well in advance.
 And give yourself plenty of time - two hours per winery if you'll be taking a tour or sitting down for a tasting.

 This is what wine tasting in Sonoma County is all about.
-Plan to visit four wineries, if you'll just be walking up to the bar and tasting through a few wines at each; two wineries in day if you're going on a tour or sitting down for a chef-prepared food and wine pairing, you might only be able to plan for two wineries in one day.
+If you'll just be walking up to the bar and tasting through a few wines at each tasting room, then you have the time to visit 3-4 wineries in one day.
+But if you're going on a Winery tour or sitting down for a chef-prepared food and wine pairing, you might only be able to plan for two wineries in one day.

-4. Don't Drink and Drive
+4. Don't Drink and Drive!

-5. Spitting is Sonoman
+5. Spitting is Normal

 You can still have a good time without drinking all of the wine - in fact, the pour isn't even meant for you to drink.
-Sure, everybody says, “I just can't spit out good wine!”
+Sure, everybody says, 'I just can't spit out good wine!'
 That one's really old, and spitting is what wine professionals do.
 If you're invited into a wine cellar, you can spit in the drain; outside, you can spit in the gravel.

 In the tasting room, it can get a little tricky — even a sommelier-level spitter may be stymied by a brimming, soupy dump bucket that hasn't been emptied recently.
 Don't be afraid to ask for a spitty cup, or bring your own plastic picnic cup - this is what is provided at wine tastings as a matter of course, but is sadly absent from many tasting rooms.